Leek, Staffordshire: Parks and gardens

-Parks and open spaces in Leek include Westwood Recreation Ground and Woodcroft Recreation Ground west of the town centre, and Pickwood Recreation Ground to the east.
+Parks and open spaces in Leek include Westwood Recreation Ground and Woodcroft Recreation Ground, which are west of the town centre, and Pickwood Recreation Ground to the east.

 Brough Park lies immediately north of the town centre.
 There is formal landscaping, paths, a variety of trees and a lake.
 The park originated in 1913 when W. S. Brough, a local businessman, gave 10 1/2 acres of his Ball Haye Hall estate to Leek Urban District Council (LUDC); a further 8 1/2 acres was given in 1921 by Joseph Tatton, and the park was opened in 1924.
 There were tennis courts and a bandstand; a bowling green was opened in 1923, and swimming baths were opened in 1975.

 North of the park is Brough Park Fields Nature Reserve, about 2 ha of open meadows and young woodland; there are walking trails, with views towards the Roaches.